pjoneja/Portfolio/README.md

 # Showcase
-Examples of code written by me, with comments explaining the motivation
+Examples of code written by me, with comments explaining the motivation.
+Check the description files in each folder for a deeper explanation.

 ### Poll-ster
 A hacked-together implementation of an online audience poll using Google Spreadsheets, JSON, JavaScript and HTML Tables.